CESNET/ndk-fpga/comp/nic/mac_lite/rx_mac_lite/readme.rst

 **Minimum frame length allowed**

 This register specifies the minimal frame length allowed (MINTU).
-The frame length includes the length of Ethernet frame including FCS - according to the XGMII specification it is the length of <data> part of XGMII data stream without IFG, preamble, SFD or EFD.
+The frame length includes the length of Ethernet frame including FCS - according to the XGMII specification it is the length of <data> 32b of XGMII data stream without IFG, preamble, SFD or EFD.
 Default value is 64.

 ====  ===  =============  ======  ==============
 From  To   Name           Access  Description